mrpelz/boilerplate/packages/boilerplate-preact/README.md

 For the very few symlinked configs, the user can choose to stick with the updated default or move to a fully-custom file maintained at the project’s discretion.
 (Re)running a bootstrap script allows for easy restore of previously customized files, if a project withes to return to a tool’s provided default config.

-## NPM-Packages
+## NPM-Package

-This repository is a “monorepo” defining multiple workspaces.
-The NPM package at the repository root only acts as the container and while it uses the boilerplate’s tooling itself, it does not create any NPM packages itself.

-The sub-packages contained in `packages/*` implement boilerplates for specific project types:

-### `@mrpelz/boilerplate-common`

-Provides the configuration basis for the other boilerplate packages.
-Use it for projects that produce library code not strictly meant to run browser- or server-side.
+Provides the configuration basis for browser-based projects using Preact for light-weight JSX/TSX-based view rendering.

-#### Features
+### Features

 * TypeScript-config to output native ESM-modules
 * produce sourcemaps